Sailors Home Sydney

-Sailors' Home Sydney is a building once used by seaman and later as a prison in Sydney, Australia.
-Sailors used the home until 1980, but the building now houses a restaurant.
+Sailors' Home Sydney is a building once used by seamen in Sydney, Australia.
+Sailors used the building for on-shore accommodation until the early 1970s.

-The building's 150th anniversary is to be celebrated by the committee established to build and operate the home in Sydney.

 History

 In 1859, a provisional committee of citizens was formed with the object of building a Sailors' Home in Sydney to provide them with comfortable accommodation while the seamen were on shore.

-In 1860, land in George Street North in the Rocks area of Sydney was designated as a suitable site and construction began in 1863, using a design similar to sailors' homes in other seaports.
-Construction continued from 1864 to 1926.
-The original name for Sailors home is Seamen's Mission, but it changed to avoid the pun.
+In 1860, land in George Street North in the Rocks area of Sydney was designated as a suitable site.
+The original 1860s building was designed by William E. Kemp, of Weaver & Kemp, who later worked in the Colonial Architect's office.
+It is one of the earliest Sydney examples of the Romanesque Revival style.
+Construction began in 1863.

-The Home opened its doors in February 1865.
+The home opened its doors in February 1865.
 Naval personnel lodged there until 1891 when the Royal Naval House, with accommodation for 300, opened in nearby Grosvenor Street.

-The sailors used to consume opium and alcohol, because in the nineteenth century, opium is legally consumed.
-Passersby could smell opium when near the Sailor's home.

-In 2002, Sailors Home was changed to The Australian Mariners' Welfare Society.
+In 1925, Spain & Cosh, thanks to an endowment from William Carss, (Note: See Carss Cottage.) designed a new wing in the interwar free classical architectural style.

+Sailors' Home relocated in the 1970s.
+The building was converted into the Marionette Theatre during the following decade, and in the early 1990s became The Rocks Heritage and Information Centre.
+At this time, it was largely restored to its late 19th-century form, with two levels of internal galleries, which was originally split into 3-by-3-metre accommodation for sailors.

+Since the 1970s the building has been owned and managed by the NSW Government, most recently Placemaking NSW.